CenterForSpatialResearch/data_mgmt_tutorials/text_analysis.md

 The urlopen function allows your program to interact with files on the internet by opening them.
 It does not read them, however - they are just available to be read in the next line.
 This is the default behavior any time a file is opened and read by Python.
 One reason is that you might want to read a file in different ways.
 For example, if you have a **really** big file (think big data), you might want to read line-by-line rather than the whole thing at once.

 Now let's specify which url we are going to use.
-Though you might be able to find Don Quixote in the Project Gutenberg files, please type this in so that we are all using the same format (there are multiple .txt files on the site, one with utf-8 encoding, another with ascii encoding).
+Though you might be able to find Don Quixote in the Project Gutenberg files, please type this in (there are multiple .txt files on the site, one with utf-8 encoding, another with ascii encoding).
 We want the utf-8 encoded one.
 The difference between these is beyond the scope of this tutorial, check out this [introduction to character encoding](https://www.w3.org/International/questions/qa-what-is-encoding) from The World Wide Web Consortium (W3C).

 Set the url we want to a variable:

 `my_url = "http://www.gutenberg.org/cache/epub/996/pg996.txt"`

 We still need to open the file and read the file.
-You will have to do this with files stored locally as well. (in which case, you would type the path to the file (i.e., "data/texts/mytext.txt") in place of `my_url`)
+If you are using a local file, you will start with this step, replacing "my_url" with the location of the file on your computer.  (i.e., "data/texts/mytext.txt") in place of `my_url`)

 `file = urlopen(my_url)`